surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.53.0-rc.4 =
+= 3.53.0 =

-(2018/02/16) Added a new custom "Canonical URL" option in the Social and Search Optimization metabox.
+(2018/02/17) Added a new custom "Canonical URL" option in the Social and Search Optimization metabox.
 Options hidden in the "Basic Options" view that have a different value than their default will no longer be hidden.

-= 3.52.1 =

-(2018/02/09) Added the new WPSSO Breadcrumbs Markup extension.
-Added an "Edit" link to the "Robots" option in the Publish metabox.
-Added a fallback to custom product attributes for WooCommerce (Pro version).
-Fixed the assignment of Schema Event offers validFrom and validThrough.

-= 3.52.0 =

-(2018/02/03) Added a 'Person' role for WordPress users.
-Added a "Add Person Role for New Users" and "SameAs Webpage URLs Custom Field" option.
-Fixed an incorrectly named variable used to calculate the maximum image upscale size.